Kosmos Express: Biography

 Kosmos Express toured an intense live show; enjoyed airplay of its singles and videos around the world; appeared on television and movie soundtracks and various compilations; received favorable press internationally, including book inclusions; but decided to call it quits in 2000, though the group continues to receive airplay and attention to this day, especially overseas.

 Frontman Rob Goraieb went on to lead the rock/pop group, The Get Set, and now writes for TV/film, most recently for shows on NBC Universal and MTV.
 Guitarist Beau Burchell joined L.A. band Open Hand and co-formed the post-hardcore band Saosin.
 Burchell is now a music producer, mixer, and engineer.
-Mark Powell went on to play drums for a variety of groups, including The Kite-Eating Tree and Liar's Inc replacing drummer Atom Willard.
+Mark Powell went on to play drums for a variety of groups including Liar's Inc (Sony Music) replacing drummer Atom Willard (Rocket from the Crypt, Alkaline Trio) and contributed to studio projects for Queen Kwong with Dave Navarro (Jane's Addiction).

 Goraieb also released a solo record, Apartment 305 (B/R/M Records and Not Lame Recordings).
 Guests on the record included bassist Dan Schwartz (Sheryl Crow, Susanna Hoffs, Jon Hassell, Brian Eno), and drummer Mark Powell, who played in both Kosmos Express and The Get Set.

 Goraieb got his start with Gleaming Spires, the band for the legendary eccentric duo, Sparks, performing on Gleaming Spires' record, Funk For Children (released on the Posh Boy Records/Vodka Label).
 Gleaming Spires is best known for their hit song, "Are You Ready for the Sex Girls?"